dcwebmaven/acrp/README.md

 This project was a redesign of an existing homepage, making it responsive and incorporating a new navigational structure and an integrated search feature.

-The project uses the Bootstrap framework within Centralpoint by Oxcyon CMS.
+The project uses the Bootstrap framework within a CMS called "Centralpoint" by Oxcyon.